CelliesProjects/OpenStreetMap-esp32/README.md

 uint16_t tilesNeeded(uint16_t w, uint16_t h)
 ```

-This returns the number of tiles required to cache the given map size.
+This returns the -most pessimistic- number of tiles required to cache the given map size.

 ### Resize the tiles cache